Maliya Naz

 THE NEW SCHOOL, PARSONS SCHOOL OF DESIGN

 Maliya is majoring in Global Studies and Creative Coding at Parsons School of Design.
 Her academic studies have allowed her to focus on the intersections between code, law, and social justice.
-Post-graduation, Maliya aims to use her knowledge of computer science and human rights advocacy to directly engage in educational efforts to empower marginalized communities.
+Post-graduation, Maliya aims to use her knowledge of digital design and human rights advocacy to directly engage in educational efforts to empower marginalized communities.

 WHAT MAKES YOU FEEL INSPIRED?

-I am inspired when I see a visibly hijab-wearing Muslim woman like myself in tech or when I witness women of color breaking boundaries in the field of technology and law.
-Some of my inspirations stem from Nadah Feteih, Saima Akhtar, and Cierra Mcdonald.
-When I read about all of their accomplishments and what they have done, I think to myself that I want to make a similar change after higher education someday.
+I am inspired when I see a visibly hijab-wearing Muslim woman defying stereotypes and succeding in the field of design.
 I especially enjoy analyzing algorithms that produce powerful and valuable information for real-world situations.
-I’m interested in programming because I have a passion for tech, creativity, and finding solutions.
-I love the mental challenge that programming presents and the possibility of being able to conceive a new idea.
+I’m interested in digital design because I have a passion for tech, creativity, and finding solutions.

 IF THERE WERE NO BARRIERS OR CONSTRAINTS, WHAT PROJECT WOULD YOU WANT TO WORK ON?